shayonj/pg-osc/README.md

 # pg-online-schema-change

-pg-online-schema-change is a tool for making schema changes in Postgres tables with minimal locks, thus helping achieve zero down time schema changes against production workloads.
+pg-online-schema-change is a tool for making schema changes (any `ALTER` statements) in Postgres tables with minimal locks, thus helping achieve zero down time schema changes against production workloads.

 pg-online-schema-change is inspired from the design and workings of tools like `pg_repack` and `pt-online-schema-change` for MySQL.
-Read more [below](#how-does-it-work) on how it works in action.
+Read more [below](#how-does-it-work) on how it works in action, features and any caveats.

 ⚠️ ⚠️ THIS IS CURRENTLY WIP AND IS CONSIDERED EXPERIMENTAL ⚠️ ⚠️

 ## Installation

 Add this line to your application's Gemfile: